-Long version: Winchester is the city of King Alfred the Great, quondam capital of England, perhaps even the Camelot of Arthur.
+Long read: Winchester is the city of King Alfred the Great, quondam capital of England, perhaps even the Camelot of Arthur.
 Winchester is Winchester College, founded in 1382 and the very pattern of the English public school.
 Winchester is the Great Hall of the Norman castle.
 Winchester is the mediaeval Westgate.
 Winchester is – glory of glories* – the Cathedral.
 Words can’t begin to do justice to the astonishing vista of its seemingly endless interior – it’s the longest cathedral in Europe.
 Winchester is the Round Table of King Arthur.
 Winchester is Jane Austen country and the muted voices of grazing sheep and the merry click of bat upon ball and the lush green fields of England.

 *Let’s close with that glory of glories.
-All by itself Winchester Cathedral makes Winchester a not-to-be-missed destination.
+All by itself, Winchester Cathedral makes Winchester a not-to-be-missed destination.
 It’s one of the greatest churches in the world.
-With its variety of styles it’s a handbook of late medieval architecture.
+With its variety of styles, it’s a handbook of late medieval architecture.
 It was an important pilgrimage shrine.
 It has extraordinary medieval woodcarvings – something that’s very rare.
 It has breathtaking elements of mediaeval fresco, which in England is even rarer.
 It has a piece of floor of the original tile, which is still rarer.
 It has a beyond price medieval manuscript, one of the world’s greatest holy books – the 12th century Winchester Bible.
 It has a series of uniquely important tombs – important not just for who’s in them but even more so for their design and decoration.
 Winchester Cathedral is ground zero for English tombs, leaving even Westminster Abbey in its wake.

-If you can't make the regularly scheduled, just-turn-up, public Royal Winchester Tour do think about booking one as a private tour.
-Though it goes without saying that it's significantly more expensive* than going on one of the public tours.
-But if money's no object...
-If you go private you can have the Royal Winchester Tour – or any other London Walk – on a day and at a time that suits your convenience.
-We'll tailor it to your requirements.
-And – always with private tours and walks – we go to great lengths to make sure the guide-walker(s) "fit" is well-nigh perfect.
-Ring Fiona or Noel on 020 7624 3978 or email us at firstname.lastname@example.org and we'll set it up and make it happen for you.
-Makes a fabulous wedding present or birthday gift or anniversary outing.
-Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that's special.
-Memories make us rich. *Well, it is for a an individual or couple or a very small group.
-It isn't more expensive – indeed, a private tour is less expensive for a group of, say, 18+ people.
+If you can’t make one of the regularly scheduled, just-turn-up, Royal Winchester it can always be booked as a private tour.
+If you go private you can have the Royal Winchester walk – or any other London Walk – on a day and at a time that suits your convenience.
+We’ll tailor it to your requirements.
+Ring Fiona or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
+A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.